eyza-cod2/zpam3/README.md

 <a href="/images/matmataSandbags.jpg"><img src="/images/matmataSandbags.jpg" height="172" /></a><br>
 [1.11] Carentan plant B 333fps plant - players are now not able to plant on B bomb tank.<br>
 [1.12] <del>Carentan roof jump - added collision to avoid jumping to building roof</del> <strong>(canceled)</strong><br>
-[1.13] BAR sound bug - when some player plays with BAR weapon, all other players can hearing sounds of changing weapon (happends when player with BAR is switching between BAR and pistol) -> fixed
+[1.13] BAR sound bug - when some player plays with BAR weapon, all other players can hearing sounds of changing weapon (happends when player with BAR is switching between BAR and pistol) -> fixed<br>
+[1.14] BAR sound bug - when BAR weapon is picked from ground, it makes pickup sound for every player -> fixed
 </sub>

 ### 2. Fixed script bugs